GhostWriters/DockSTARTer/docs/apps/minecraft_server.md

 ## Description

-This docker image provides a Minecraft Server that will automatically download the latest stable version at startup.
+[Minecraft Server](https://www.minecraft.net/en-us/download/server) will automatically download the latest stable version at startup.
 You can also run/upgrade to any specific version or the latest snapshot.